project-kessel/relations-api/README.md

 This is a good option for keeping spicedb running in the background while the rebac service is run via `make run`, the binary or via the IDE (run/debug) during local development.

-### Run the insights-rebac and spicedb with docker/podman compose
+### Run the relations-api and spicedb with docker/podman compose

 `make rebac`